Benjamin Joseph Keiley

-Benjamin Joseph Keiley (October 13, 1847 – June 17, 1925) was an American prelate of the Roman Catholic Church.
+Benjamin Joseph Keiley (October 13, 1847 – June 17, 1925) was an American prelate of the Catholic Church.
 He served as bishop of the Diocese of Savannah in Georgia from 1900 to 1922.

 Biography

 Early life and education

 Benjamin Keiley was born on October 13, 1847, in Petersburg, Virginia, to John D. and Margaret (née Crowley) Keiley, both natives of Cork County, Ireland.
 His older brother, Anthony Michael Keiley, served as chief justice of the International Court of Appeals in Cairo, Egypt.
 An educator, John Keiley converted to Methodism when the children were young.
-As a result, Margaret moved out of the house with the children so as to raise them as Catholics.
+As a result, Margaret Keiley moved away with the children so as to raise them as Catholics.

-After receiving his early education in Petersburg, Benjamin Keiley entered the Confederate Army of Northern Virginia in 1864 at age 17 during the American Civil War.
+After receiving his early education in Petersburg, Benjamin Keiley at age 17 joined the Confederate Army of Northern Virginia in 1864 during the American Civil War.
 He served in an artillery unit during the last year of the war.

-When the war ended, Keiley was a law clerk before attending the minor seminary, St. Charles College in Ellicott City, Maryland.
+When the war ended, Keiley worked as a law clerk before attending St. Charles College, a minor seminary for the Archdiocese of Baltimore in Ellicott City, Maryland.
 He then travelled to Rome to attend the Pontifical North American College in 1869.

 Ordination and ministry

 Upon his return to the United States, Keiley was ordained to the priesthood by Cardinal James Gibbons for the Diocese of Wilmington on December 31, 1873.
-Keiley then served as pastor of St. Peter's Parish in New Castle, Delaware until 1880, when he became rector of the pro-cathedral at Wilmington.
+Keiley then served as pastor of St. Peter's Parish in New Castle, Delaware, until 1880, when he became rector of the pro-cathedral at Wilmington.

-When Bishop Thomas A. Becker was appointed bishop of the Diocese of Savannah in 1886, Keiley asked the Vatican to be incardinated, or transferred, to the same diocese.
+When Bishop Thomas A. Becker was appointed bishop of Savannah in 1886, Keiley asked the Vatican to be incardinated, or transferred, to the same diocese.
 He served as vicar general and pastor of Immaculate Conception Parish in Atlanta until 1896.
 He was rector of the Cathedral of St. John the Baptist in Savannah from 1896 to 1900.